swenae/starfoto/README.md

 # starfoto

-A sketch for tracking starry skies to make long exposure times possible.
+This is a sketch for tracking starry skies to make long exposure times possible.